© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British villa at Manor Hall Road, Southwick is a scheduled monument protected by Historic England under reference 1015122.
 View the official record →

-Manor Hall Road villa at Southwick is a Romano-British domestic settlement dating to the Roman occupation of Britain.
+Manor Hall Road, Southwick is a Romano-British villa site located in Sussex, England, dating to the Roman occupation period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015122.

 Romano-British villa at Manor Hall Road, Southwick is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015122.